Importance of Link Building

-Month 1: 10 – 15 branded links to your home page, with 85% of links going to your internal pages.
+Month 1: Branded links to your home page, with 85% of links going to your internal pages.

-Month 2: 20 – 25 all types of links with 75% going to your internal pages.
+Month 2: All types of links with 75% going to your internal pages.

-Month 3: 40 – 50 links with the majority going to your internal pages.
+Month 3: All types of links with the majority going to your internal pages.

 It is important to continually analyze the results you’re getting from your link building campaign.
 You need to evaluate the impact that each link is having on your organic search ranking and the overall SEO campaign.
 This will let you know which links are most effective for your particular situation.

 Keeping Your Backlink Profile Clean

 It is critically important to keep your backlink profile as free as possible of toxic links.
 If your link profile consists of more than 10% of toxic links, then you are in the Google filter risk group.
 According to Google Penguin-proof link building guidelines,backlinks are considered toxic when they are obtained from sites in any of the following categories, or under any of these circumstances:

 - Sites with links to pills, casinos, gambling or porn sites.